 It’s time for the moment of truth.

-If you’re happy that your new business process is better than the previous one and you want to implement it straight away so that you can start iterating, then you can test other areas.
+If you’re happy that your new business process is better than the previous one and want to implement it immediately to start iterating, you can test other areas.

 Step 12: Send the process to superiors

 If you’re running your own company, you may not have any superiors to send your SOPs.